cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - P2P File Sharing Community
 ```
 User experienses:= {
 - File uploaded will be compressed to TGZ, which includes directory, pictures and videos.
 TGZ will be choped and added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 TAU app does not provide native media player to avoid legal issue.
+Filed downloaded will be decompressed to original format.
+Users will not feel the TGZ process.
 - Community creates community chains with own coins for file sharing.
 Community chain ID is the creator's `TAUaddress`+random(1,000,000,000).
 Community chains can announce relay for own use on community chain as well.
 - TAU mainnet does not hold files, only provide relay management service.
 Potentially to annouce relay for mulitple communities or regions.
 Assume millions of community established file sharing.
 Relay config is a busy service.
 - All chain addresses are derivative from TAU private key.
 Nodes use IPFS peers ID for internet connection (the association of TAUaddr and IPFS address is by signature using ipfs RSA private key).